Codecademy/docs/content/luau/concepts/data-types/data-types.md

 ## Basic Data Types

-Luau supports eight builtin data types from Lua, which are:
+Luau supports eight built-in data types from Lua, which are:

-- `nil` represent the absence of value or different type value from others.
+- **nil:** Represent the absence of value or different type value from others.
-- `boolean` hold the values of true and false.
+- **boolean:** Hold the values true and false.
-- `number` has numbers as value.
+- **number:** Contains numerical values.
-- `string` which has string inside single or double quotes as value.
+- **string:** Hold strings inside single or double quotes as value.
-- `function` hold function as its value.
+- **function:** Hold functions as its value.
-- `userdata` is used when Luau need to have value in array format.
+- **userdata:** Used when Luau needs to have a value in array format.
-- `thread` has thread as its value.
+- **thread:** Contain threads as its value.
-- `table` represent table.
+- **table:** Represent a table.

-Including with those, Luau has `enum` to represent fixed list of items.
+In addition to these, Luau has `enum` to represent fixed list of items.

 ## Type Annotation

-In `Luau`, the data type does not need to be explicitly defined every time the value is assigned to a variable or a function.
-In some cases, the value must be strictly defined so the program can run as expected.
+In `Luau`, the data type does not need to be explicitly defined every time a value is assigned to a variable or a function.
+However, in some cases, the value must be strictly defined for the program to run as expected.

-The colon symbol `:` is use after the name of variable that about to create.
+The colon symbol `:` is used after the name of variable that is about to be created.

 **Variable:**